 Injuries hit TCU hard in 2018, but coach Gary Patterson still guided this team to a 7-6 finish.
 Receiver Jalen Reagor returns, and the offensive line could return four starters.
 However, in order for the Horned Frogs to be a top 25 team, quarterback Justin Rogers has to get healthy, and Patterson has to restock the defense.
 Can graduate transfer Alex Delton compete with Rogers, Michael Collins and incoming freshman Max Duggan for the starting job under center?

 The Volunteers just missed a trip to a bowl game in coach Jeremy Pruitt's first year, and there are plenty of signs this program is headed in the right direction.
 How much improvement can this team make in 2019?
 With quarterback Jarrett Guarantano returning, and a standout recruiting class on the way, Tennessee should at least go bowling next fall.

-The addition of Kliff Kingsbury as offensive coordinator should add some much-needed punch to an attack that averaged only 26.1 points a game in 2018.
-Quarterback JT Daniels and a stacked receiving corps should put up big numbers in Kingsbury’s system.
+The addition of Kliff Kingsbury as offensive coordinator was expected to add some much-needed punch to an attack that averaged only 26.1 points a game in 2018.
+However, Kingsbury left to be the head coach of the Arizona Cardinals in January.
+Quarterback JT Daniels and a stacked receiving corps are a good starting point for coach Clay Helton's team to build around in 2019.
 However, the Trojans have to rebuild up front and on defense.

 The Cavaliers won just two games in coach Bronco Mendenhall’s first year but improved to six last season and eight in 2018.
 With quarterback Bryce Perkins and a good chunk of the defense returning, Virginia could make its first trip to the ACC Championship in a wide-open Coastal Division.
 The defense also got a boost after the Belk Bowl when top cornerback Bryce Hall announced his intention to return in 2019.